Alzheimer's Documentary Series

 I'm in the center of a revolution in caregiving, care partnering, and how dementia's thought about and taught now.

-I'm a writer, I'm a speaker, John's care partner, care partner fee, always curious person.
+I'm a writer, I'm a speaker, John's care partner.

 I'm a research junkie, and I'm very lucky that I have a wonderful piece of work with the Library of Virginia on dementia-friendly libraries.